Monitoring and testing for chronic wasting disease

 When submitting heads, hunters:

-- are required to provide the date and general location of the harvest using the map provided at the depot —without this information the sample will not be tested
+- must provide the date and general location of the harvest using the map provided at the depot — without this information the sample will not be tested

 - should make deposits as soon as possible, preferably within 48 hours of harvest or freeze the head until it can be dropped off